Short Blocklength Wiretap Channel Codes via Deep Learning: Design and Performance Evaluation

 \subsection{Works based on deep learning}

-Artificial neural networks (NNs) have gained attention in communication system design because their performance approaches the one of the state-of-the-art channel coding solutions.
+Artificial neural networks have gained attention in communication system design because they approach the performance of state-of-the-art channel coding solutions.
 In \cite{oshea,dorner}, neural networks (autoencoder) are used to learn the encoder and decoder for a channel coding task without secrecy constraints.
-Other machine learning approaches for channel coding without secrecy constraints have also been investigated in \cite{aoudia, goutay} with reinforcement learning, in \cite{r3} with mutual information estimators, and in~\cite{ye2018channel} with generative adversarial~networks.
+Other machine learning approaches for channel coding without secrecy constraints have also been investigated in \cite{aoudia, goutay} with reinforcement learning, in~\cite{r3} with mutual information estimators, and in~\cite{ye2018channel} with generative adversarial~networks.

-Recently, the autoencoder approach for channel coding has been extended to wiretap channel coding.
-In \cite{gtc_frit,dl_frit}, a coding scheme that imitates coset coding by clustering learned signal constellations is developed for the Gaussian wiretap channel under a non-information-theoretic secrecy metric, which relies on a cross-entropy loss function.
-In \cite{besser}, a coding scheme for the Gaussian wiretap channel is developed under the information-theoretic leakage $I(M;Z^n)$ with an autoencoder approach that seeks to simultaneously optimized the reliability and secrecy constraints.
+Recently, deep learning approaches for channel coding have been extended to wiretap channel coding.
+In \cite{gtc_frit,dl_frit}, a coding scheme that imitates coset coding by clustering learned signal constellations is developed for the Gaussian wiretap channel under a non-information-theoretic secrecy metric, which relies on a cross-entropy loss function. { In \cite{dl_mimo}, neural networks are used to learn optimal precoding for the MIMO Gaussian wiretap channel.} In \cite{besser}, a coding scheme for the Gaussian wiretap channel is developed under the information-theoretic leakage $I(M;Z^n)$ with an autoencoder approach that seeks to simultaneously optimize the reliability and secrecy constraints.
 A leakage as low as $15$ percent of the message length is obtained in \cite{besser} for a blocklength $n=16$.
 It seems that precisely controlling and minimizing the leakage is challenging with such an approach.
-By contrast, in this paper, we propose an approach that separates the code design in a part that only deals with the reliability constraint (by means of an autoencoder) and in another part that only deals with the secrecy constraint (by means of hash functions).
+By contrast, in this paper, we propose an approach that separates the code design into a part that only deals with the reliability constraint (by means of an autoencoder) and another part that only deals with the secrecy constraint (by means of hash functions).
 As supported by our simulation results, one of the advantages of our approach is a better control of how small the leakage can be made.